Matrix balancing based interior point methods for point set matching problems: Numerical simulations

-Table~\ref{tab:ex1_0}-\ref{tab:ex1_1} report the CPU time and the corresponding $t_k$ value associated with various tolerance level $\epsilon$ in these three problems.
-Notice that when identical sequences of $t_k$ are reported, an identical sequence of matrices are balanced for these methods.
-For simplicity, introduce a fixed matrix balancing tolerance $\epsilon_{MB}=10^{-5} \sqrt{n}$ for the stopping criterion for each matrix balancing task.
-For the NE method, this criterion ensures that the gradient has small norm, $\|\nabla \mbf(\nu)\|\le \epsilon_{MB}$, thank to (\ref{gradf}).
+Table~\ref{tab:ex1_0}-\ref{tab:ex1_1} report the CPU time and the corresponding $t_k$ value for various tolerance level $\epsilon$.
+Notice that when identical sequences of $t_k$ are reported, identical sequence of matrices are balanced in these methods.
+Consider a fixed matrix balancing tolerance $\epsilon_{MB}=10^{-5} \sqrt{n}$ as the stopping criterion.
+This criterion ensures that the gradient has small norm, $\|\nabla \mbf(\nu)\|\le \epsilon_{MB}$, see (\ref{gradf}).
 Experiment results show that all Newton methods work quite well in the three problems.
-In particular, KR consistently gives the fastest convergence.
-Compare the remaining three methods.
-Which method can be the winner usually depends on the difficulty of the problem itself.
-From Fig.~\ref{magic}, we observe the pattern similarity between $magic(200)$ and $magic(2500)$ and also the pattern similarity between $magic(50)$ and $magic(1950)$.
-Handling the problem $magic(2500)$, which is relatively easy (compared with $magic(1950)$), SK is a fast algorithm, which produces acceptable results, much faster than NE and LB as shown in $magic(200)$.
+In particular, KR consistently gives the fastest convergence among these Newton methods.
+However, a winner between Newton methods and SK usually depends on the difficulty of the problem itself.
+Observe the pattern similarity between $magic(200)$ and $magic(2500)$ and observe the pattern similarity between $magic(50)$ and $magic(1950)$ from Fig.~\ref{magic}.
+For the problem $magic(2500)$, which is relatively easy (compared with $magic(1950)$), SK is a fast algorithm, which produces acceptable results, much faster than NE and LB as shown in $magic(200)$.
 On the other hand, facing the challenging problem $magic(1950)$, SK fails to produce acceptable results within $5000$ seconds.
-The dual vectors $\nu^{(1)},\nu^{(2)}$ are plotted in Fig.~\ref{nu12}.
-Observe the similarity to the vector in $magic(50)$.
-Typically, entries of dual vectors in a point-set matching problem can vary a lot, as in $magic(1950)$.
-From this viewpoint, it is not so surprising that SK has the worst convergence in solving the pointset matching problem according to Table~\ref{tab:ex1_1}.
+As a result, we can see the similarity of the dual vectors $\nu^{(1)},\nu^{(2)}$ in Fig.~\ref{nu12}.
+As in $magic(50)$ and $magic(1950)$, entries of dual vectors in a point-set matching problem actually vary a lot.
+From this viewpoint, it is not so surprising that SK has the worst convergence in solving the point set matching problem, shown in Table~\ref{tab:ex1_1}.